openfaas/docs/docs/cli/templates.md

 ##### Go `go` - dependencies

-Dependencies should be managed with a Go vendoring tool such as `dep` or Go modules.
+Dependencies should be managed with a Go modules.
+Vendoring is also supported.

 With Go modules: